-Hunger Free Campuses is an initiative by LeadMN to address food insecurity on community and technical colleges.
-The 2019 #RealCollege national report shows that 45% of college students in the United States are food insecure.
-This statistic is consistent with recent Minnesota data that shows 40% of college students have experienced food insecurity, meaning they do not have a steady source of food or cannot afford to feed themselves or their families.
+Hunger Free Campus is an initiative by LeadMN to address food insecurity on community and technical colleges.
+The 2020 #RealCollege national report shows that 45% of college students in the United States are food insecure.
+This statistic is consistent with recent Minnesota data that shows 37% of college students have experienced food insecurity, meaning they do not have a steady source of food or cannot afford to feed themselves or their families.

 At LeadMN, we believe that no student should have to go hungry while pursuing their education.
 That is why we are advocating towards ensuring our schools are Hunger Free Campuses.
-Learn more about our previous work on this initiative here.
+Since the Hunger Free Campus act was passed in 2019, over 16 colleges have earned the designation by serving over 6,596 students through the campus pantries, distributing over 61,600 pounds of food to students, providing emergency assistance funding to 260 students, and more.
+Learn more about the impact of Hunger Free Campus and designated schools here.

 A Hunger Free Campus is a Minnesota State community and/or technical college that is actively taking strides to reduce food insecurity amongst students.
-In order to be awarded the designation, a campus must meet the following minimum criteria:
+In order to be awarded the Hunger Free Campus designation, a campus must meet the following minimum criteria:

 A Hunger Free Campus: